 For TDD-FDD combinations with REFSENS degradation due to self-interference, MSD caused by harmonics/IMD, etc. should be defined.
 For some band combinations that are close in frequency, e.g. bands n7 and n38, other methods to mitigate interference can be considered as well.
 Simultaneous Rx/Tx capability for this kind of special cases could be handled separately from those having MSD issues.

-For band combinations whose MSD is larger than a threshold (value FFS), further discuss whether simultaneous Rx/Tx can be changed to optional, otherwise, the simultaneous Rx/Tx capability is mandatory support.
+If a FR1 FDD-TDD band combination is identified which cannot support simultaneous Rx/Tx operation, a note similar to FR1 TDD-TDD band combination shall be indicated in the specification, and for such operation the minimum requirements are not applicable for this band combination

+Simultaneous Rx/Tx capability can still be optional for FR1 FDD-TDD band combination with specified MSD

 <Next Change>

-TDD-TDD band combinations
+Specific cases for TDD-TDD band combinations

-6.1 CA band combinations

-6.2 SUL band combinations

-6.3 MR-DC band combinations

-6.4 NR-DC band combinations
+<To be added>

-7 FDD-TDD band combinations
+7 Specific cases for FDD-TDD band combinations

-7.1 CA band combinations

-7.2 SUL band combinations

-7.3 MR-DC band combinations

-7.4 NR-DC band combinations
+<To be added>

 <End of Text Poposal>